Academic Success Center

 The quality of pre-professional training for the health sciences is important not only in establishing a firm base for the professional school curriculum but also in providing an intensive cultural background for a full and satisfying life.
 The health-oriented professional schools, consequently, urge students to get as broad a general education as possible at the undergraduate level.
 The liberal arts university continues to be the overwhelming preference of the professional schools for the preparation of students for careers in health professions.
-Samford University has a long tradition of preparing students for careers as physicians, dentists, optometrists, and veterinarians; alumni serve with distinction in every area of health care.
+Samford University has a long tradition of preparing students for careers as physicians, dentists, optometrists, physical therapists, and veterinarians; alumni serve with distinction in every area of health care.

 It should be noted that the professional schools have no preferred major; science majors have no advantage over humanities majors in gaining admission to professional school.
 Therefore, students are encouraged to major in an area they prefer and might use in the future if their career plans change.
 However, certain minimum math and science requirements must be completed in order to be competitive in the professional school selection process.
 Recommended advanced science courses will improve students’ competitive edge as well as their readiness for graduate study.

 Entrance requirements vary among professional schools, but the basic required science courses are very similar.
 While making progress toward completing the University core and general education curriculum (including the University core) and major requirements, students also must take the following:

 1 year of mathematics

 1 year English composition